ChurchApps/FreeShowWeb/src/routes/docs/media/+page.md

     When you add media as a background to a slide it will loop by defaul, you can find a tab called "Media" on the right side, click that to find some options including a loop icon to toggle it on/off permanently.
     If you add the video to a project instead it will not be looping by default!
     You can also right click a video, click "Edit" and set the type to "Foreground" to make it never loop.

+-   **How can I apply the same filter to many media files?**

+    If you first apply a style you like to one media file, you can in the drawer select that, then press <Key>CTRL/CMD + C</Key> to copy the style, then select all the other media files you would like to apply it to and press <Key>CTRL/CMD + V</Key>.